GMOD/jbrowse-components/website/docs/faq.md

 #### Do you have any tips for learning React and mobx-state-tree

-Here is a short guide to React and mobx-state-tree that could help get you oriented
+Here is a short guide to React and mobx-state-tree that could help get you oriented:

 https://gist.github.com/cmdcolin/94d1cbc285e6319cc3af4b9a8556f03f

 #### What technologies does JBrowse 2 use

-We build on a lot of great open source technology, some main ones include
+We build on a lot of great open source technology, some main ones include:

 - React
 - mobx-state-tree